 How To Make Crab Cakes

-Here’s how to make cute little cakes out of crab meat.
-These would be perfect if you were throwing a birthday party for a fish or a shark or a whale.
+Here’s how to make crab cakes out of crab meat.
+These would be perfect little cakes if you were throwing a birthday party for a fish or a shark or a whale.
 Not such a great idea if the party is for a crab, but in that case you could just swap out the crab meat for drained canned tuna or salmon and make that little birthday-crab happier’n he’s ever been in his whole crabby little life.

 If you want, you can add a tablespoon of pimientos or chopped red bell pepper for a color kick.
-Or you could use some minced onion or shallot instead of celery if you are one of those people I’ve heard about that hates celery for some stupid reason.
-Not that you’re stupid.
-I just don’t understand you.
+Or you could use some minced onion or shallot instead of celery if you are one of those people I’ve heard about that hates celery for some reason.
+I don’t understand you, but I know you are out there.

 Crab Cakes Recipe